jerinphilip/tagtransfer/README.md

 library has to be built due to `-march=native` being present in builds, which takes advantage of vector-instructions to speed up translations.

-On the author's system, an example looks like:
+On the author's system, with a virtual environment using python3 in the current folder, an example looks like:

 ```
 cp ../lemonade/build/pybergamot.cpython-39-x86_64-linux-gnu.so env/lib/python3.9/site-packages/